March 20, 2026

 Kuina-chan

-In Episode 1, I explained the fundamental rules of mathematics.
+Lesson 1 explained the basic rules of mathematics.

-This time, I will prove “1+1=2” using specific axioms.
-But before that, let me explain the most basic concept in mathematics: sets.
-In mathematics, almost everything—including numbers like 1,2,3—is considered to be made up of sets.
+This time, we will prove “1+1=2 from concrete axioms.
+But before that, I would like to explain the most fundamental element of mathematics, the “Set”.
+In mathematics, basically everything, starting with numbers like “1,2,3”, is considered to be made of “Sets”.

 1.Naive Set Theory